 Regulation Moves Forward

-The need for alternative energies is quickly becoming apparent.
-While carbon dioxide levels have been rising since the Industrial Revolution, the last station on Earth without a 400 parts per million (ppm) reading reached it.
-The event marked the first time that carbon dioxide reached these kinds of levels in four million years, suggesting beyond a doubt that these problems stem from human emissions rather than natural phenomena.
+The need for alternative energies is becoming apparent.
+Carbon dioxide levels have been rising since the Industrial Revolution.
+The last nation on Earth without a 400 parts per million (ppm) reading finally reached it in 2013.
+The event marked the first time that carbon dioxide reached these kinds of levels in four million years, suggesting that these problems stem from human emissions rather than natural phenomena.

-Governments have increasingly embraced these concerns by passing mandates to limit the amount of harmful emissions.
-In December 2015, representatives from 195 countries at the 21st Conference of the Parties of the UNFCCC in Paris adopted the Paris Agreement to deal with greenhouse gas emissions, adaptation, and finance starting in the year 2020, which could set the stage for a growing number of regulations around the world.
+Governments have embraced these concerns by passing mandates to limit the volume of harmful emissions.
+Representatives from 196 countries adopted the Paris Agreement to address greenhouse gas emissions, adaptation, and finance at the 21st Conference of the Parties of the UNFCCC in Paris in December 2015.
+This could set the stage for a growing number of regulations around the world.

 Investing With Equity ETFs